halexand/wedding/_posts/2017-08-01-Activities.md

 # Nearby

 * Baja California, Mexico is just south of San Diego.
-We recommend visiting Ensenada and the nearby "Valle de Guadaloupe" if you have a chance.
+We recommend visiting Ensenada and the nearby "Valle de Guadalupe" if you have a chance.

 * Los Angeles is 2 hours north of San Diego.